JonatasAlves9/seed_ui/website/versioned_docs/version-1.2.0/contributing.md

 Have a cool idea for a component?
 Think you can implement an existing feature better?
-Go ahead and open and issue, describe what you want to accomplish and lastly, why you think React Native Elements would benefit from it.
+Go ahead and open and issue, describe what you want to accomplish and lastly, why you think Seed UI would benefit from it.

 A few things to consider/add: